[Updated September 2014!]

 - Superior performance (based on my own experience and what I have read on review sites and forums)–with both “cushion” and “lubrication” better than most.

-- Available in a variety of scents (you won’t use even the best soap if you don’t care for it’s smell).
+- Available in a variety of scents (you won’t use even the best soap if you don’t care for it’s smell) or no scent at all.

 - Availability (from more than just a single artisan website).